 Ceilidh Stanley Bridge W.I.
 Hall

 A ceilidh takes place every Thursday to September 28 at 7:30 pm.
 The evening is hosted By Mike Pendergast and Tom McSwiggan with fiddler, Andy Doucette, singer-guitarist Shane Pendergast, and step dancer Veronica Murray.
 Enjoy Celtic/Maritime music, fun and stories.
-Island strawberries and ice cream are available at intermission.
+Island strawberries and ice cream are available.
 Rte 6 & 224 Stanley Bridge.
 902-836-4310

 Cymbria Lions Club Ceilidhs

 Cymbria Lions Club Ceilidhs take place at Cymbria Lions Center each Sunday with doors opening at 6:30 pm and music starting at 7:30 pm.
-Performing are: Fiddlers Sons with Keelin Wedge and Courtney Hogan (July 23).
 There is 50/50 draw and canteen services available.
-Lions Center is air conditioned and wheelchair accessible at 2184 Church Rd, Rustico. www.cymbrialions.ca, 902-963-2166
+Air conditioned and wheelchair accessible at 2184 Church Rd, Rustico. www.cymbrialions.ca 902-963-2166